chef-boneyard/chef-web-docs-2016/includes_environment_variables/includes_environment_variables_child_processes.rst

    EOF
    end

-When run, the bash resource will correctly echo "bar" to its standard output.
+When run, the |resource bash| resource will correctly ``echo "bar"`` to its standard output.

-However, just as in Bash, changes made in child processes have no affect on the parent, and thus no affect on subsequent child processes:
+However, just as in |bash|, changes made in child processes have no affect on the parent, and thus no affect on subsequent child processes:

 .. code-block:: bash